Malta Fashion Week 2017

 Malta Fashion Week & Awards 7th edition

 I would like to start off by thanking Adrian J Mizzi, the man who made Malta fashion week 2017 and all MFWA events a reality.
 Thank you for the astonishing organization that was put into the fashion week this year.
 I have personal experience with events and I know that apart from creating a great concept there are a million obstacles which one has to face in order to get to the finish line.
-In event management you need to create a plan, have 10 back up plans, and chances are that you will end up scrapping everything and having to device a completely different plan or improvise at the last minute… it is not a job for those who are not quick on their feet.
+In event management you need to create a plan, have 10 back up plans, and chances are that you will end up scrapping everything and having to devise a completely different plan or improvise at the last minute… it is not a job for those who are not quick on their feet.

 The most attractive aspect of fashion week is that it takes place in a historical and cultural environment.
 I think this is not only beautiful but inspiring.
 It allows you not only to view the future through designers and their work, but it gives you the chance to see back into the past and admire the history that Malta holds.
 When entering the fort, it is almost as though you are walking into space where there is no time, as you witness the future and the past all at once.